SerahJoyceRasquinha/College_ProjectEPB/README.md

 # College_ProjectEPB

-This repository contains a Django project setup.
-Follow the instructions below to install Django, set up a virtual environment, create the project and app, and run the server locally.
+This repository is a web application made with the Django Framework.
+The instructions below to are the basics of install Django, set up a virtual environment, create the project and app, and run the server locally.

 ## Table of Contents
 - [Installation and Activating Virtual Environment](#installation-and-activating-virtual-environment)